 A body of research demonstrates the connection between maternal education and child outcomesLearn more

-Ascend fosters and amplifies innovative partnerships across programs, policies, and systems that have traditionally focused separately on children and parents, tapping cutting-edge research and the Ascend network of leaders from communities across the nation.
+Ascend fosters partnerships across programs, policies, and systems that have traditionally focused separately on children and their parents.
+We invest in cutting-edge research and the national network of Ascend leaders.

-Ascend is working to identify emerging and promising practices among two-generation programs: from early childhood education centers to postsecondary institutions and from community organizations to social capital-building programs.
+Ascend identifies promising practices among two-generation programs: from early childhood education centers to postsecondary institutions, and from community organizations to social capital-building programs.
 To learn more about these on-the-ground innovations, check out the Promising Programs Profiles.

-The theme of the 2012 ThinkXChange was the power and potential of two-generation approaches, which focus on creating opportunities for and addressing the needs of both vulnerable parents and children together.
-The Aspen ThinkXChange convened more than 150 dynamic leaders across sectors — from cutting-edge community-based programs, policy programs, academia, philanthropies, businesses, and the media — to discuss and debate opportunities, challenges, and solutions for moving children and their parents toward educational success and economic security.
-To learn more about the agenda, speakers, and tools from the Aspen ThinkXChange, click here.
+The next Aspen ThinkXChange will be held in October 2014.
+The 2012 Aspen ThinkXChange convened more than 150 dynamic leaders to debate opportunities, challenges, and solutions for moving children and their parents toward educational success and economic security.
+To learn more about the agenda, speakers, and tools from the 2012 Aspen ThinkXChange, click here.

 Roundtables and Forums